Bottlenose dolphin: Taxonomy

 Much of the discussion and doubts about its taxonomy is related to the existence of two ecotypes of bottlenose dolphins in many part of its distribution.
-The two ecotypes of the common bottlenose dolphin within the western North Atlantic are represented by the shallower water or coastal ecotype and the more offshore ecotype.
+For example, the two ecotypes of the common bottlenose dolphin within the western North Atlantic are represented by the shallower water or coastal ecotype and the more offshore ecotype.
 Their ranges overlap, but they have been shown to be genetically distinct.
-They are not currently described, however, as separate species or subspecies.
-In general, genetic variation between populations is significant, even among nearby populations.
-As a result of this genetic variation, other distinct species currently considered to be populations of common bottlenose dolphin are possible.
+In 2022, Costa et al. established morphologic, genetic, and evolutionary divergence between the two ecotypes in the western North Atlantic, resurrecting Tursiops erebennus for the coastal form while the offshore form was retained in T. truncatus.

+The Society for Marine Mammalogy's Committee on Taxonomy presently recognizes three species of bottlenose dolphin: T. truncatus, T. aduncus, and T. erebennus.
+They also recognize three subspecies of common bottlenose dolphin in addition to the nominotypical subspecies: the Black Sea bottlenose dolphin (T. t. ponticus), Lahille's bottlenose dolphin (T. t. gephyreus), and the Eastern Tropical Pacific bottlenose dolphin (T. t. nuuanu).
+The IUCN, on their Red List of endangered species, currently recognises only two species of bottlenose dolphins.
+The American Society of Mammalogists also recognizes only two species.
+While acknowledging the studies describing T. australis, it classifies it within T. aduncus.

 Some recent genetic evidence suggests the Indo-Pacific bottlenose dolphin belongs in the genus Stenella, since it is more like the Atlantic spotted dolphin (Stenella frontalis) than the common bottlenose dolphin.
 However, more recent studies indicate that this is a consequence of reticulate evolution (such as past hybridization between Stenella and ancestral Tursiops) and incomplete lineage sorting, and thus support T. truncatus and T. aduncus belonging to the same genus.

 Hybrids

 Bottlenose dolphins have been known to hybridize with other dolphin species.
 Hybrids with Risso's dolphin occur both in the wild and in captivity.
-The best known hybrid is the wholphin, a false killer whale-bottlenose dolphin hybrid.
+The best known hybrid is the wholphin, a false killer whale–bottlenose dolphin hybrid.
 The wholphin is fertile, and two currently live at the Sea Life Park in Hawaii.
 The first was born in 1985 to a female bottlenose.
 Wholphins also exist in the wild.
 In captivity, a bottlenose dolphin and a rough-toothed dolphin hybridized.
-A common dolphin-bottlenose dolphin hybrid born in captivity lives at SeaWorld California.
-Other hybrids live in captivity around the world and in the wild, such as a bottlenose dolphin-Atlantic spotted dolphin hybrid.
+A common dolphin–bottlenose dolphin hybrid born in captivity lives at SeaWorld California.
+Other hybrids live in captivity around the world and in the wild, such as a bottlenose dolphin–Atlantic spotted dolphin hybrid.